BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

 **Suggested Resilience Improvement: Test MicroSD Cards for SSKR Backup.** If you chose the optional[^16] step of also saving your Recovery Key SSKR shares to MicroSD, you should now check those.

-1. [  ] Insert one of your MicroSD cards into your iPhone Reader.
+1. [  ] Insert one of your MicroSD cards into your SD Card Reader for iPhone.
-1. [  ] Touch the "QR" button to "Scan" in Gordian Seed Tool and then choose "Files"
+1. [  ] In Gordian Seed Tool, touch the "QR" button to "Scan" and then choose "Files".
-1. [  ] Find your SSKR Share of the QR and Select It
+1. [  ] Find the file containing the QR Code of your SSKR Share and select it.
-   1. You should see "Recover from SSKR" with one of your two shares recovered.
+   1. Afterward, you should see "Recover from SSKR" with one of your two shares recovered.
-1. [  ] Remove that first MicroSD and Replace It with Another
+1. [  ] Remove that first MicroSD and replace it with another.
-1. [  ] Find your SSKR Share of the QR and Select It
+1. [  ] Find the file containing the QR Code of your SSKR Share and select it.
-1. [  ] Verify That Your Seed Has Restored
+1. [  ] Verify that your seed has restored.
-1. [  ] Best Practice is to Repeat This with the Other Two Potential Combos of Cards
+1. [  ] Best practice is to repeat this with the other two potential combos of cards[^22].
-1. [  ] Delete Any Restored Seeds After Testing[^24].
+1. [  ] Delete any restored seeds after testing[^24].
-1. [  ] Do *not* yet store your Cards.
+1. [  ] Do *not* yet store your MicroSD Cards.
 You'll be using them again in Steps F and G.

-_Any Alternative SSKR Device may be used to replace Steps D + E._
+_Any Alternative Recovery Device may be used to replace Steps D + E._

 #### **Step F: Create & Test Active Seed #1**